aosabook/500lines/pedometer/chapter.md

 # The Platform

+TODO: Option 1
+Our goal for this chapter is to create a web application that takes, as input, data from an accelerometer that a person carries during a walk, and outputs the number of steps taken, along with some additional information like distance and elapsed time.

+OR TODO: Option 2
 Before we dive into code, let's talk about what we're building.
 We want a web app that allows us to:

 1. Upload data in the combined or separated format.